The golden hill where long-forgotten kings

 reign at Brú na Boinne, which means the Palace on the Boyne, the

-mound was always associated with magic and wonder.
+mound was always associated with music, magic and wonder.
 It is the most mentioned

 monument in ancient manuscripts, and was called by many names such as

-'yonder Bru of the many coloured Chequered Lights'.
+'yonder Bru of the many colored Chequered Lights'.

-One day Aongus went to his father and asked for possession of the mound for
+According to the story, one day Aongus went to his father the Dagda and asked for possession of the mound for

 a day and a night, to which the Dagda agreed.
 When he came back the next